f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 One reason of the great success in Reinforcement Learning (RL) was the introduction of experience replay.
 This smooths the training distribution uniformly over past behavior of the RL agent.
 Unfortunately this implies transitions get replayed regardless of their significance in the frequency of being experienced.

-This paper attacks this issue by prioritizing Experience and sample due to the underlying distribution.
-Assuming the TD-error gives a measure for how "uncertainty" a transition is, a first choice for prioritizing would be according to the transitions last TD-error.
+This paper attacks this issue by prioritizing experience and sample due to a underlying distribution.
+Assuming the TD-error gives a measure for how "uncertain" a transition is, our first choice for prioritizing would be according to the transitions TD-error.

 For prioritized experience replay there are different approaches.

-# Greedy Priorization
+# Greedy Prioritization

 The oracle based approach always samples the experience with maximal TD-Error.
 This sounds easy in theory.
 However in practice this results in expensive sorting and updating of the underlying experience.
-To achieve this it is plausible to introduce a binary heap structure with sorting complexity of $\mathcal{O}(\log{n})$ and sampling of the maximum value in $\mathcal{O}(1)$.
+To achieve this it is plausible to introduce a binary heap structure with sorting complexity of $\mathcal{O}(\log{n})$ and sampling of the maximum value with complexity $\mathcal{O}(1)$.

 ## Binary Heap

-Lets take a look what a Binary Heap is.
+Lets take a look at the concept of a Binary Heap.
 A heap makes use of a tree structure that isn't fully sorted but satisfies the heap property such that every node is smaller then its parent

 ![Heap Property](https://raw.githubusercontent.com/neurocats/neurocats.github.io/master/assets/prioexprepl/heap1.png)